Reverse Engineering MOCs: Building Without Instructions

 Oh—excuse me… Did I mention that I also have four very needy cats?
 (Here they are, reverse engineered in the style of Nobu_tary.)
 Don’t ask me how many times they’ve had to be let in and out in the course of writing this article.
 Again, I’ve lost count.

 Reverse engineering is an endeavor that doesn’t involve creating from scratch.
-It’s much more easily squeezed into the starts and stops of a “high distraction lifestyle” like some of us have experienced this past year.
+It’s much more easily squeezed into the starts and stops of a “high distraction lifestyle” like some of us live all the time.
 If you have been facing a quarantine creative block, maybe these tips can help you, too.

-Until we reverse engineer a better future on “the other side,” there are many ways we can continue to “leg godt.”
+Until we reverse engineer a better future, there are many ways we can continue to “leg godt.”
 Even without instructions.

 Have you ever tried to reverse-engineer a MOC?
 Let us know in the comments below!